overcuriousity/analyze_export/README.md

 ## Known Issues

-- xlsx files are not processed correctly.
-As a workaround, CSV should be ingested.
+- Currently, only CSV are processed correctly.
+TXT processing (as a fallback option for various other document types) is in the works.
-- context cannot be provided if the entity occurs in multiple filesThis requires still manual operation.
+- context cannot be provided if the entity occurs in multiple files - this requires still manual operation.

 ## Contributing